raj96631/Project-1-Rest-Bus-Simulation-/README.md

 | TC_RBS_001   | RBS_REQ_01  | CANoe setup complete | Send message X with ID=0x123 | ECU should respond with message Y | Pass |

 ---

-##  Roles & Responsibilities
-- Designed and implemented **Rest Bus Simulation** using CANoe.
-- Developed **CAPL scripts** for multiple message types.
-- Created and updated the **DBC file** for new signals.
-- Conducted simulation validation for communication accuracy.
-- Collaborated with cross-functional teams to refine requirements.

 ## 📜 License